testcontainers/testcontainers-go/docs/examples/index.md

 We have provided a command line tool to generate the scaffolding for the code of the example you are interested in.
 This tool will generate:

 - a Go module for the example, including:
-    - go.mod and go.sum files
+    - go.mod and go.sum files, including the current version of _Testcontainer for Go_.
     - a Go package named after the example, in lowercase
     - a Go file for the creation of the container, using a dedicated struct in which the image flag is set as Docker image.
     - a Go test file for running a simple test for your container, consuming the above struct.